 In a huge meta-analysis, researchers from John Hopkins University conclude that the key benefit of meditation is anxiety relief.
 Other studies show that meditation helps with various anxiety and depression conditions, such as attention deficit disorder (ADD)/attention deficit hyperactivity disorder (ADHD), addictions, social anxiety, bipolar disorder and generalized anxiety disorder (GAD).

 - Meditation increases resilience to stress

-Stress or distress is stimulated by cortisol, a hormone release when the brain identifies something as a stressor.
-While stress is genetically determined to ensure species survival, large percentage of scientific literature concludes that meditation done on regular basis decreases emotional reactivity.
+Stress or distress is stimulated by cortisol, a hormone released when the brain identifies something as a stressor.
+While stress is genetically determined to ensure species survival, a large percentage of scientific literature concludes that meditation done on a regular basis decreases emotional reactivity.

 Mindful meditation requires attention on an activity or an object, so it is no wonder that it helps improve our ability to focus on everyday events.

 Scientific literature demonstrates that regular meditation inhibits the tendency of the brain to function on “autopilot.”
 Brain scans on people who have been practicing meditation on the long-run show increased activity in the Lateral Prefrontal Cortex (lPFC), which allows us to pay attention as we dismiss non-relevant stimulate actively.

 According to Daniel Goleman, Ph.D. and Richard Davidson, say “(meditation) undergirds a huge range of what makes us effective in the real world – everything from learning, to realizing we’ve had a creative insight, to seeing a project through to its end.”

 - Meditation increases pain tolerance